MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings

-Research related to this issue is relatively recent, including two representative approaches.
-One possible solution is compressing pre-trained high-dimensional models.
+Research related to the KGE model compression is relatively recent and new, featuring two representative approaches.
+One possible solution is to compress pre-trained high-dimensional models.
 Sachan \cite{KGCompress} utilized Embedding Compression methods to convert high-dimensional continuous vectors into discrete codes.
-Although generating a compressed model retaining `high-accuracy' knowledge, a pre-trained high-dimensional model is necessary.
-Furthermore, the compressed model with discrete vectors cannot continue training when the KG is modified.
-Another solution is introducing new theories to improve low-dimensional KGE models directly.
-For example, Chami et al. \cite{GoogleAttH} introduced hyperbolic embedding space with trainable curvature, and proposed a class of hyperbolic KGE models outperforming previous Euclidean-based methods in low-dimension.
-However, the limited number of parameters inevitably declines the model performance, and the small models cannot utilize the `high-accuracy' knowledge from high-dimensional models.
+Although generating a compressed model retaining high-accuracy knowledge, a pre-trained high-dimensional model is necessary.
+Furthermore, the compressed model with discrete vectors cannot continue the training task when the KG is modified.
+Another solution introduces new theories to improve low-dimensional KGE models directly.
+For example, Chami et al. \cite{GoogleAttH} introduced the hyperbolic embedding space with trainable curvature, and proposed a class of hyperbolic KGE models, which outperforms previous Euclidean-based methods in low-dimension.
+However, the limited number of parameters inevitably declines the model performance, and the low-dimensional models cannot utilize the high-accuracy knowledge from high-dimensional ones.